Newlyweds' Wedding Advice

 • Think about how the day will go and put yourself in your guests’ shoes.
 Will they be happy waiting around for hours while photos are happening before they can go into the reception area?
 Do they have to sit through all the speeches before being served food?

-BE INSPIRED with beautiful weddings: www.brideandgroom.co.nz/inspiration and throughout the Bride & Groom magazines www.brideandgroom.co.nz/shop
+BE INSPIRED with beautiful weddings: www.brideandgroom.co.nz/inspiration and get Bride &Groom magazine for more wedding advice, ideas and inspiration www.brideandgroom.co.nz/shop